 Code vs. Data Tradeoff: Our dataflow construction is convenient because, at a minimum, it only requires a handful of generic database operators.
 This leads to an interesting choice on how to create instances of these operators.
-Codeheavy generation generates (efficient) code for every operator instance, whereas data-heavy generation generates different data parameters for use by a single generic operator.
-This choice affects the sizes and ratios of code and data memory of the generated binary.
-Many microprocessors common in current sensor nodes present strict boundaries between code and data memory (i.e., ROM vs. RAM).
-The choice is further influenced by the volatile/nonvolatile characteristics of the different memory modules (e.g., typically only ROM is persistent, holding both code and data constants).
-We have implemented both modes of parameter generation.
-For our primary platform TelosB [37], it typically makes sense to employ data-heavy generation because of the hardware's relative abundance of RAM.
+Many microprocessors common in sensor nodes present artificial boundaries between code storage and data storage.
+Thus, operator instance parameters can either be stored as code or data.
+We have implemented both modes of parameter generation: code-heavy generation generates (efficient) code for every operator instance, whereas data-heavy generation generates different data parameters for use by a single generic operator.
+For our primary platform TelosB [37], in most cases it makes sense to use generic code implementations and generate data parameters because of the hardware's relative abundance of RAM.
 However, for other popular platforms that DSN supports, the reverse is true.
 The choice ultimately becomes an optimization problem to minimize the total bytes generated subject to the particular hardware's memory constraints.
-Currently this decision is static and controls dataflow operators in a program, but in principle this optimization could be automated based on hardware parameters.
+Currently this decision is static and controls dataflow operators in a program, but in principle this optimization could be made automatically based on hardware parameters.